2023 Most Popular Philosophy & Religious Studies Bachelor's Degree Schools in the Great Lakes Region

 Read full report on Philosophy & Religious Studies at Hope College

-With a ranking of #18, University of Dayton did quite well on this year’s most popular schools for philosophy and religious studies students working on their bachelor’s degree.
-UDayton is a fairly large private not-for-profit school located in the midsize city of Dayton.
+University of Dayton did quite well in this year’s ranking of the most popular places for philosophy and religious studies students to get a bachelor’s degree.
+It came in at #18 on the list.
+UDayton is a large private not-for-profit school located in the midsize city of Dayton.

 About 33% of the students majoring in philosophy and religious studies at the school are women while 67% are male.